Sparky-turned-Coder/python_study/notes.md

 ### Minor side track:
 - Learned how strip(), lstrip, and rstrip() methods operate.
 Pretty neat.
-    - rstrip() removes characters from the right (trailing) end of a string.
+    - rstrip() removes characters/whitespace from the right (trailing) end of a string.
-    - lstrip() removes characters from the beginning (left side) of the string.
+    - lstrip() removes characters/whitespace from the beginning (left side) of the string.
-    - strip() removes characters from both the beginning and end of a string.
+    - strip() removes characters/whitespace from both the beginning and end of a string.
         - By default (no arguement included), these methods remove whitespace characters (spaces, tabs, newlines, etc.).
 You can specify a string of characters to be removed as an arguement (inside the parantheses next to the method).

     - removesuffix() can be utilized to remove an exact phrase included in the arguement.